-Get your solar glasses ready — the upcoming eclipse on Aug.
-21 will be a rare chance to see the moon cross directly between the sun and Earth.
+Get your solar glasses ready — Monday’s eclipse will be a rare chance to see the moon cross directly between the sun and Earth.

 The full solar eclipse will be visible across the country from Oregon to South Carolina for the first time since 1918.
 New York doesn’t fall in its “path of totality,” but you’ll still be able to see about 70 percent of the sun covered by the moon.